-Should a student's vocational interests change and they wish to change to another degree program after they have already begun their initial program, the student should contact their student success advisor.
+Should a student wish to change to a different degree program after they have already begun their initial program, the student should contact their student success advisor.
 Students who change from Master of Divinity to a Master of Arts, or vice versa, must meet the catalog requirements in effect at the time of change to the new program.
-Students who change between Master of Arts programs, or make changes between Master of Divinity programs, may remain within their original catalog year.
+Students who change between Master of Arts programs, or make changes between Master of Divinity programs, may follow the requirements as found in their original catalog year.